kylerc150/cs305-module-05/README.md

 We want to get a webpage with cool CSS styles online using this repo.

 ## Licensing
 At this time, we will not be requiring any licenses.
-This will be
+This file will be modified if this changes in the near future.